About Helsinki Region Infoshare

 The main operational activity is to support the producers of information in opening their data and to increase its utilization by multi-channel communication.
 More information about the operational areas can be found here.

 The HRI service is funded by the cities of Espoo, Helsinki, Vantaa and Kauniainen, as well as the Finnish Innovation Fund Sitra.
 The Finnish Ministry of Finance has also supported the service in the project planning phase through a municipality cooperation grant.

 Forum Virium Helsinki was particularly responsible for the project planning phase during 2010-2013, as well as implementing sub-projects and coordination.
-In 2014, operational coordination is the responsibility of City of Helsinki Urban Facts under close cooperation with Forum Virium Helsinki.
+In 2014, operational coordination is the responsibility of City of Helsinki Executive Office under close cooperation with Forum Virium Helsinki.